dstroud/dreamsequence/README.md

 - Voice: Where the output of the harmonizer is sent for playback.
 Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).

-- Notes: Four ways of mapping incoming MIDI notes to output notes are available.
+- Notes: Five ways of mapping incoming MIDI notes to output notes are available.
 This works just like the Seq but instead of choosing a column on Grid, we use the incoming note value starting from C1.
     - Triad: notes C1-D1 map to notes 1-3 from the active chord interpreted as a triad.
 Notes D#1-F1 play the same notes one octave up, etc..
 	  - 7th: columns C1-D#1 map to notes 1-4 from the active chord interpreted as a 7th chord.
 Columns E1-G1 play the same notes one octave up, etc..
 	  - Mode+transp.: beginning with note C1, incoming notes are mapped to the mode configured in GLOBAL>>Mode, then a diatonic transposition based on the active chord degree is applied.
 	  - Mode: beginning with note C1, incoming notes are mapped to the mode configured in GLOBAL>>Mode.
+       	  - Chromatic: beginning with note C1, incoming notes are mapped to chromatic semitones.

 - Octave: Shifts output from -4 to +4 octaves.